 After completing the educational requirements listed above, you qualify to sit for the Uniform CPA Examination in Illinois.

-a.
+b.
 Submit the final transcript showing completion of education requirements to IBOE.
-Have your school send original, official transcripts directly to Illinois Board of Examiners (IBOE) at: Illinois Board of Examiners - 1120 E Diehl Rd, Suite 110, Naperville, IL 60563.
-Alternatively, your school may send transcripts electronically to email@example.com.
+Send original, official transcripts in sealed envelopes directly to the Illinois Board of Examiners (IBOE) at: Illinois Board of Examiners - 1120 E Diehl Rd, Suite 110, Naperville, IL 60563.
+Alternatively, transcripts may be sent electronically to firstname.lastname@example.org.

 c.
-After submitting your credentials evaluation application, complete the Initial Examination Request at the Illinois Board of Examiners (IBOE) online system using the online system and pay the fees.
-The fees vary from $40 to $120 based on the number of exam sections you wish to take.
+After submitting your credentials evaluation application, complete the Initial Examination Request using the Illinois Board of Examiners (IBOE) online system.
+The fees vary from $40 to $120 based on the number of exam sections you are scheduling.

 d.
 Wait to receive an approval letter from IBOE authorizing you to take the exam.
 You will also receive a payment coupon from NASBA, which is good for 90 days.
 If you do not pay within 90 days, your authorization to test will expire and you’d have to re-apply.
 NASBA will issue a Notice to Schedule (NTS) after you have paid your fees.
-Be sure to add firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org your email address book.
+You must schedule the exam within 6 months of receiving the NTS.
+Be sure to add email@example.com, firstname.lastname@example.org, and email@example.com your email address book.

 e.
 Schedule your exam through Prometric’s website.
 You can take anywhere from 1 – 4 sections in one exam sitting.
-There is no testing in March, June, September, or December.
+The Illinois Board of Examiners provides resources related to exam scheduling, including information related to testing windows and rescheduling.

 f.
 Prepare for your scheduled exam sections using the many review courses, programs, and books available to you.
 Report to the exam site on time.